storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/settings-page.md

 ### Connection settings tab

-When a datasource is selected, the ___database details panel___ for this datasource is displayed.
+When a datasource is selected, the __datasource details panel__ for this datasource is shown under the datasource list.

-The ___connection settings tab___ allows to enter the connection details of a datasource per environment.
+The __connection settings tab__ allows to enter the connection details of a datasource per environment.

 [![settings-page-connection-settings-tab]][settings-page-connection-settings-tab]